Badgers beat Gophers 28-14 to take back Paul Bunyan's Axe behind Allen's ground attack

 Wisconsin: The Music City Bowl in Nashville, Tennessee, on Dec.
 30 is a good bet for the Badgers.
 The ReliaQuest Bowl in Tampa, Florida, on Jan.
 1 is a possibility, too.
 An SEC team is lined up for both games.
 As for next season, the Badgers host Western Michigan in their opener on Aug.
 31.

-Minnesota: The Gophers left the field needing a handful of other FBS matchups involving 5-6 teams to break their way throughout the night.
-They open next season at home against North Carolina on Aug.
+Minnesota: The Gophers left the field needing a handful of other FBS matchups involving 5-6 teams to break their way throughout the night, and they had to wait until the last game on the schedule when Hawaii beat Colorado State to prevent the Rams from getting six wins.
+The Gophers could go to the Quick Lane Bowl in Detroit on Dec.
+26 or the Las Vegas Bowl on Dec.
+23. They open next season at home against North Carolina on Aug.
 29.